 It is important to understand that a majority of body contouring treatments, including non-surgical, will likely result in a medical bill starting at four figures.
 According to 2020 statistics from the American Society of Plastic Surgeons, the average base cost of a surgical body contouring treatment is $3,637.
 Note that this is the average across the country, and people in states such as New York and California can typically expect prices much higher.
 Also note that this average does not include anesthesia, operating room facilities, or other related expenses.

 For non-surgical treatments, the aftercare is slim.
 There is no downtime for treatments such as SculpSure, which is great for a patient with a busy schedule.
 Follow-up treatments and maintenance are just about the only aftercare you’ll need.

 When it comes to surgical treatments, aftercare is more intense.
 The American Society of Plastic Surgeons notes that recovery time is typically a minimum of six weeks, and aftercare is crucial for maintaining safety and results.
-Your surgeon will have a detailed set of instructions for you, but aftercare often includes bandages and drains for your first three days, followed by compression garments for your first two weeks.
-Resuming normal activities will be slow and steady, but it’s important to avoid doing anything that will tamper with the recovery process.
+Your surgeon will have detailed instructions for you, but aftercare often includes bandages and drains for your first three days, followed by compression garments for your first two weeks.
+Resuming normal activities will be slow and steady, but it’s important to avoid anything that will tamper with the recovery process.

 The Final Takeaway

 When diet and exercise are not enough to get rid of fat pockets, body sculpting is a great option to look into.
 Always remember these treatments are strictly cosmetic and never necessary.
 For non-surgical options, clients may need multiple rounds to the same area to see results, and results are typically temporary, so it’s important to maintain healthy habits.